HIPERFIT/hiperfit.github.com/_posts/2014-11-04-hiperfit-workshop.md

 In this talk we present the results of a study and comparison of 5 different methods for calibrating local volatility functions.

+_A Prototype Framework for Parallel Valuation and Risk Calculation (Martin Elsman)_

+We present a simple open architecture and framework for demonstrating parallel execution of contract and portfolio valuation, as well as risk calculations.
+The framework, which is open source, builds on a contract language for specifying and managing multi-party contracts and on an efficient parallel pricing engine.

 _Certified management of financial contracts (Patrick Bahr)_